joeblew99/gu/README.md

   **[Limitations](./docs/Limitations.md)**

 ## Examples
 Basic examples lay within the [Examples](./examples/) directory.

-To run examples simply open up the corresponding `index.html` within the example directory to see the end result within your browser.
+All examples have `index.html` files within them, these are the points through which they can be runned.
+Simply open up the corresponding `index.html` within the example directory to see the end result within your browser.

 ## Why Gu and What next for Gu.
 Gu main purpose is to provide a very simple and elegant approach in rendering front